yairgil/Docker-Provider/README.md

 ### Install Pre-requisites
 ```
 powershell # launch powershell with elevated admin on your windows machine
-powershell -executionpolicy bypass # set the execution policy
+Set-ExecutionPolicy -ExecutionPolicy bypass # set the execution policy
-net use z: \\wsl$\Ubuntu-16.04 # map the network drive of the ubuntu app
+net use z: \\wsl$\Ubuntu-16.04 # map the network drive of the ubuntu app to windows
 cd z:\home\sshadmin\Docker-Provider\scripts\build\windows # based on your repo path
 .\install-build-pre-requisites.ps1 #
 ```